pablisch/how-to-express-mongodb-todo-api/howTo/7a_misc_notesOnTestingInRepo.md

 [Return to the README file](../README.md)

+**IMPORTANT:** I would usually advise running test with `--watchAll`, however, in the case of development with a remote database, this means making endless calls to the database.
+In the case of a free instance of MongoDB Atlass, this means very quickly using up all of your free allowance, so I strongly advise NOT using `--watchAll` in such cases.

 ## Integration Tests

 These test the API endpoints and the database together.
 They are written in the `app.test.js` file and use the `supertest` package to make requests to the server and check the responses.